It’s Tube Time

 The Tiny Backstory

-The quick history: in the late 1800s, scientists were experimenting with gas-discharge and electrical-discharge tubes.
-Edison and Tesla are among some notable scientists who experimented with tube technology and helped lay the groundwork for the modern vacuum tube.
-The tube amp as we know it was popularized in the 30s and as we all know—guitarists took those things and ran with them, discovering that by pushing the tubes they could get a crazy new tone: overdrive!
-Rock and roll is born.
+The quick history: in the late 19th century, scientists were experimenting with gas-discharge and electrical-discharge tubes.
+Thomas Edison and Nikola Tesla are among some notable scientists who experimented with tube technology and helped lay the groundwork for the modern vacuum tube.
+The tube amp as we know it was popularized in the ‘30s and as we all know, guitarists took those things and ran with them, discovering that by pushing the tubes they could get a crazy new tone: overdrive!
+Rock ‘n’ roll was born.

 The Four Tube Groups